-This tutorial uses two examples to show how to transfer the file in HTML form directly to the OSS.
+This document with the help of two examples, elaborates how to transfer a file in HTML form directly to OSS.

-- Example 1: Describes how to add a signature on the server (PHP) and then upload the file directly to the OSS using a form.
+Example 1: Describes how to add a signature on a server (PHP) and then upload the file directly to OSS using a form.

-- Example 2: Describes how to add a signature on the server (PHP), and set the callback upon uploading on the server.
-Then, upload the form directly to the OSS.
-After that, the OSS calls back the application server and returns the result to the user.
+Example 2: Describes how to add a signature on the server (PHP), and set the callback upon uploading on the server.
+Then, upload the form directly to OSS.
+After that, OSS calls back the application server and returns the result to the user.

 Every OSS user may use the upload service.
-Because the data is uploaded using Web pages, including some HTML5 pages in some apps, and there is a strong demand for the uploading service, many users choose to upload files to the application server through browsers/apps, and then the application server uploads the files to the OSS.
+This is because, the data is uploaded using Web pages and it includes some HTML5 pages in some apps.
+There is a strong demand to upload these services.
+Many users choose to upload files to the application servers through browsers/apps, and then the application server uploads the files to OSS.

-As the number of users increases in the future, the application server may constitute a bottleneck.
+Poor scalability: As the number of users increases in future, the application server may constitute a bottleneck.

-The traffic consumed for uploading files directly to the OSS is free of charge.
-If data is uploaded directly to the OSS without passing through the application server, the costs of several application servers can be saved.
+High cost: The traffic consumed for uploading files directly to OSS is free of charge.
+If data is uploaded directly to OSS without passing through the application server, the costs of several application servers can be saved.